MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Italy/italian-vat.md

  In FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] --> --> --> --> --> --> -->, you can define periodic VAT reports in the **VAT Report** window.
 You can fill in the lines based on VAT entries, and then export the VAT report to the appropriate authorities.

 ## VAT Codes and Rates
  VAT codes and rates must be set up even though some transactions are not subject to VAT rates.
-There are also many VAT\-liable operations that are subject to a zero VAT rate by provision of the law.
+There are also many VAT-liable operations that are subject to a zero VAT rate by provision of the law.

  The related VAT code is printed for each invoice line.
 Invoices for VAT transaction entries that are not subject to VAT rates must be recorded and printed with a note stating that VAT is not owed.